SimonDumas79/IGME-540/ReadMe.txt

-I implemented specular maps as my extra texture related feature.
+I implemented pixelation and posterization